Plattar/plattar-ar-adapter/docs/integrations/vto-integration.md

 This scene contains multiple products with variations that can be configured using a simple UI.
 It performs the following functionality.

-- Configure products with variations using `selectSceneProductVariation` and a simple UI
+- Configure products with variations using `selectVariation` and a simple UI
 - Launch Reality VTO Experience for supported IOS Devices
 - Launch 360 Viewer Experience for IOS, Android and Desktop Devices
 - Launch VTO Experience for Desktop and Android Devices